datacite/schema-docs/docs/properties/mandatory/property_creator.rst

 **Occurrences:** 0-n

-**Definition:** The organizational or institutional affiliation of the creator
+**Definition:** The organizational or institutional affiliation of the creator.

 **Allowed values, examples, other constraints**